| |

 In p-hat bell curve stuff, you can get inaccurate answers that

-lead to being marked wrong if you round off inappropriately.
 This is standard sample size stuff, like my questions 6 to 8 in Lesson 8.

 Note that part (c) is talking about the Inverse-Square Relationship for sample size which I introduced in Lesson 8, question 8.
 They don't want to know n,